ironbar/hungry_geese/reports/04_Modeling.md

 Maybe there is another limitting factor that is hiding a possible improvement, such as the reward or the fact of using two learning agents for playing.

+**WARNING** I have found a bug days later that was creating incorrectly train data, the board was not north oriented.
+So this could explain the bad results.

 #### Using experience replay

 I have done a experiment using experience replay and again does not seem to bring improvements to the